scalio/command-based-architecture/README.md

 ## How to use

-Please find full description in [Medium post TODO](https://medium.com).
+Please find the full description in [Medium post TODO](https://medium.com).

-Usual realization requires this steps:
+Basic Setup:
 1. Create an instance of CommandManager: `val commandManager: CommandManager<ScreenState> by lazy { CommandManagerImpl(mutableScreenState, viewModelScope) }`
-2. Create your command or use an existing command (RefreshCommand, LoadNextCommand).
+2. Use an existing or create a custom command (RefreshCommand, LoadNextCommand).
     a.
-Implement execution strategy directly in command or use existing or yours (ExecutionStrategy class)
+Implement execution strategy directly in the command (ExecutionStrategy class)
     b.
-Implemet data side effects during command lifecycle
+Implement data side effects during command lifecycle
 3. Add command to execution queue by calling `commandManager.postCommand(yourCommand)`

-By default CommandManager use `Dispatchers.Main` for execution so you will have to switch to appropriate Diapatcher if you do something hard in this command.
+By default, the CommandManager uses `Dispatchers.Main` for execution, so you will need to switch to an appropriate Dispatcher if you require more complex logic.

 ## Customizations